Avarel/bvr/crates/core/README.md

 ## Matches
 The `LineMatches` is used to store matches in iteration order for a particular regex upon a buffer.

-## Composite
-The `Composite` is used to aggregate multiple `LineMatches` into a single buffer.
+They can be composed into a single `LineMatches`.